This is the ultimate guide to becoming a creativity coach.

 The Creativity Coaching Association defines a creativity coach as someone who helps clients to “develop [their] artistic and humanistic talents.”

-They work one-on-one with clients (for example, entrepreneurs, artists, designers, educators, or people in corporate roles) to unlock their creative potential and think bigger by giving them the right tools, techniques, and support.
+As a creativity coach, you might work one-on-one with clients (for example, entrepreneurs, artists, designers, educators, or people in corporate roles) to unlock their creative potential and think bigger by giving them the right tools, techniques, and support.

 Get the Ultimate Guide